Painting With A Palette Knife

 These things make me happy 🙂

 And if you’d like to learn even more about painting with a palette knife and creating mixed media art…join us in The Little Bluebird Creative Community!
-I create three new video tutorials each month based on a theme like: birds, barns, cotton, and florals.
+I create new video tutorials each month based on a theme like: birds, barns, cotton, and florals.
 You also get to ask me anything in a live video chat once a month AND get exclusive access to the Vault (that’s a secret page with every single video tutorial that I have EVER created!!!)
-We have a private Facebook group where members chat with eachother, share their paintings, and ask questions.
+We have a private Facebook group where members chat with each other, share their paintings, and ask questions.
 It’s an awesome environment full of support and encouragement.
 I do hope you’ll consider joining us.